Barbados holidays

 Bargain buys

 What Barbados lacks in terms of malls, it makes up for in abundance with craft shops.
-Head to the Chattel Village in Hole Town, St James, to buy handmade jewellery and locally-designed clothing.
-Or visit the island’s pottery workshops, like the one in Edgehill Heights in St Thomas.
-There aren’t many shops in Maxwell Beach, but traders sometimes walk along the sands selling jewellery, batiks and woodwork.
+Head to the Chattel Village in Hole Town, St James, or Pelican Village on the outskirts of Bridgetown, and you’ll be able to pick up handmade souvenirs crafted by local artisans, like jewellery, clothing, pottery and woodwork.

 Mid-range buys

-Rum flows like water in Barbados.
-It may sound obvious, but the best place to pick up a bottle of rum on the island is in a rum shop.
-These places aren’t just off-licences, they’re bars as well, so you can try before you buy.
-The shops near the oval cricket ground in Bridgetown and St Lawrence Main Road at the entrance to St Lawrence Gap come highly recommended.
-Alternatively, cut out the middleman, and buy straight from the Mount Gay distillery in Bridgetown.
+Rum flows like water in Barbados, and the best place to pick up a bottle here is in a rum shop.
+These duty-free places aren’t just off-licences, they’re bars as well, so you can try before you buy.
+The shops at the entrance to St Lawrence Gap and near the oval cricket ground in Bridgetown come highly recommended.
+Or, cut out the middleman and buy straight from the Mount Gay Rum Distillery.
+If you’re not a drinker, other top picks to grab while you’re in Barbados include Bajan seasoning – a green, herb-based marinade – and hot sauce made with spicy peppers.

 Designer buys